jestfs/jestfs/README.md

 # It is already included in the `out` directory when you use the docker image.
 curl https://zenodo.org/record/7697977/files/out.tar.gz -o out.tar.gz
 tar -xvzf out.tar.gz

-# compare the result and the expected result.
-diff -r result out
 ```

 ### 3) Categorization of Detected Bugs